Torry: Landmarks and historic buildings

-The formerly fortified Torry Battery – last used defensively during the Second World War – is now a scheduled ancient monument, protected as a place of historical interest of national importance.
+The formerly fortified Torry Battery – last used defensively during the Second World War – is now a scheduled monument, protected as a place of historical interest of national importance.
 Close by are the remains of a rocket-propelled life-saving apparatus station (supplanted as a rescue system by the development of helicopters), and further along the shore road are a disused but preserved foghorn and Robert Stevenson-designed lighthouse.

-Also of historical interest is the ruin of St. Fittick's Church, built 1199, the key to which is available from the Starter's Hut near the Balnagask golf clubhouse; the graveyard has remains of many who perished in the Wreck of the Oscar (1 April 1813), and a road in Torry is named Oscar Road.
+The ruin of St. Fittick's Church was built in 1199 and the key is available from the Starter's Hut near the Balnagask golf clubhouse; the graveyard has remains of many who perished in the Wreck of the Oscar (1 April 1813), and a road in Torry is named Oscar Road.

 Balnagask Motte, near North Balnagask Road, may be the remains of the earthen mound which would have been the base of an early wooden castle, but it has never been the subject of archaeological investigation.

-Buildings in Torry are often used in the annual Doors Open Day event which takes place in September each year.
-This is a great opportunity to obtain a free viewing of interesting locales both old and new.
-The programme for 2006 shows Tullos Primary School and the FRS Marine Laboratory as participating.